-The following estimates of new Notices of Disagreement received in the field are provided to BVA by the Veterans Benefits Administration.
-Many of the cases for which a Notice of Disagreement is filed are resolved at the regional offices and, therefore, never reach the Board.
+The following estimates of new Notices of Disagreement(NOD) received in the field are provided to BVA by the VBA.
+In FY 2000, this figure will be retrieved directly from the information contained in VACOLS.
+Many of the cases for which a NOD is filed are resolved at the regional offices and, as such, never reach the Board.